InnerSourceCommons/InnerSourcePatterns/common-requirements.md

 Many projects are trying to use common code.
 There is a shared repository that all the projects access.
 This pattern applies if there is a Strong Code Owner [pattern to be written] or if there is weak code ownership, or no Benevolent Sponsor [pattern to be written].
 Someone (or some project) wrote the code in the first place and contributed it to the repository.
 The common code is a small percentage of the overall deliverable from any of the projects.
 Each project has its own delivery schedule, set of deliverables and customers.

 ## Problem Statement
-The common code in the shared repository isn’t meeting the needs of all the projects that want to use it.
+The common code in the shared repository isn't meeting the needs of all the projects that want to use it.

 ## Forces
 The project that made the code available has one set of needs.
 Its needs are similar to what some of the receiving organization wants, but not quite the same.